Where we fund…

 - Provide support for the Homeless

 - Promote health and well being – areas of support under this heading have included physical and learning disability, physical and mental health, plus social challenge and deprivation.
-We look to support organisations in this category with an annual income of below £250,000 towards their core funding.
+We look to support organisations in this category with an annual income of below £250,000.
 However, we will look at capital projects, such as significant equipment purchases or building works irrespective of the income levels.

 What we fund…